Private Investment Funds & Compliance

 April 2026Structured and formed an Alberta GP/LP real estate fund in reliance on the offering memorandum exemption under NI 45-106.

-March 2026Represented an exempt market dealer in an OSC compliance review and successfully appealed a Compliance and Registrant Regulation (CRR) determination to the Director.
+March 2026Represented an exempt market dealer in an OSC compliance review and successfully appealed a Registration, Inspections and Examinations (RIE) division determination to the Director.

 March 2026Why Clients Choose Us